dheeraj-blinds/docker-Task/README.md

  2. Asp.net core2.2 web api application.

 In each of the application folders there is an empty docker file.
-Please complete the docker files and use the docker compose file to run all the containers just like we did in the workshop.
+Clone this repo, complete the docker files and use the docker compose file to run all the containers just like we did in the workshop.

 Make sure to create a docker volume by name sqlbackup (docker volume create sqlbackup)